 Vice Chair of the Board

 With decades of experience in law, Saswati Paul has been on the EAI board for 14 years.
 In her work, Paul has supported battered women and provided representation to vulnerable clients seeking political asylum and/or facing deportation.

 Saswati Paul is an attorney by profession, focusing in particular on employee benefits and Employee Retirement Income Security Act (ERISA) fiduciary issues.
 Previously she was with Greenberg Traurig, LLP, the ERISA boutique Trucker Huss, White & Case LLP, and Baker & McKenzie.
-Before moving to the private sector, she worked with the U.S. Department of Labor in D.C. and San Francisco.
+Before moving to the private sector, she worked with the U.S. Department of Labor in Washington, D.C. and San Francisco.
 For nearly eight years she enforced fiduciary compliance under ERISA.

 While earning a B.A. in Economics from Yale University, Ms. Paul wrote her senior essay on the role of women in economic development.
 Ms. Paul continues to be involved with Yale and has served as an interviewer for its Alumni School Committee for over 30 years.
 She also holds a J.D. from Northeastern University School of Law, where she was the recipient of the Gryzmish and Dean’s Funds Awards focusing on public interest law.
 She is a member of the California, Maryland, and District of Columbia Bars, and various U.S. District Courts.
 Paul is Co-President of San Mateo High School’s Education Foundation and also on the Board of Directors of the Ragazzi Boys Chorus.
 She is the Immediate Past President of Bowditch Middle School PTSA.